Pareiasauria: Evolutionary history

 Pareiasaurs appear very suddenly in the fossil record.
 It is clear that these animals are parareptiles.
-As such, they are closely related to Nycteroleterids.
-Pareiasaurs filled the large herbivore niche (or guild) that had been occupied early in the Permian period by the Caseid pelycosaurs and, before them, the Diadectid reptillomorphs.
+As such, they are closely related to nycteroleterids.
+Pareiasaurs filled the large herbivore niche (or guild) that had been occupied early in the Permian period by the caseid pelycosaurs and, before them, the diadectid reptiliomorphs.
 They are much larger than the diadectids, more similar to the giant caseid pelycosaur Cotylorhynchus.
 Although the last Pareiasaurs were no larger than the first types (indeed, many of the last ones became smaller), there was a definite tendency towards increased armour as the group developed.
 Pareiasaurs first appeared in the fossil record in the Middle Permian (Guadalupian) of Southern Pangaea, before dispersing into Northern Pangaea and gaining a cosmopolitan distribution during the Late Permian (Lopingian).

 Classification

 Some paleontologists considered that pareiasaurs were direct ancestors of modern turtles.
 Pareiasaur skulls have several turtle-like features, and in some species the scutes have developed into bony plates, possibly the precursors of a turtle shell.
 Jalil and Janvier, in a large analysis of pareiasaur relationships, also found turtles to be close relatives of the "dwarf" pareiasaurs, such as Pumiliopareia.
 However, the discovery of Pappochelys argues against a potential pareisaurian relationship to turtles, and DNA evidence indicates that living turtles are more closely related to living archosaurs than lepidosaurs, and therefore cladistically diapsids.